peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>REMARK:</b> .NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()`  , but that method will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is  `FileAccess.Read | FileAccess.Write`  ).
 More generally, if Enums are converted to text strings, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

+The following example (originally written in C# for the DotNet version) uses a CBORTypeMapper to change how DateTime objects are converted to CBOR.
+In this case, such objects are converted to CBOR objects with tag 1 that store numbers giving the number of seconds since the start of 1970.

+    var conv = new CBORTypeMapper().AddConverter(typeof(DateTime),
+                CBORDateConverter.TaggedNumber);
+                CBORObject obj = CBORObject.FromObject(DateTime.Now, conv);

-The following example generates a CBOR object from a 64-bit signed integer that is treated as a 64-bit unsigned integer (such as.NET's UInt64, which has no direct equivalent in the Java language), in the sense that the value is treated as 2^64 plus the original value if it's negative.
+The following example generates a CBOR object from a 64-bit signed integer that is treated as a 64-bit unsigned integer (such as DotNet's UInt64, which has no direct equivalent in the Java language), in the sense that the value is treated as 2^64 plus the original value if it's negative.

     long x = -40L; /* Example 64-bit value treated as 2^64-40.*/
                 CBORObject obj = CBORObject.FromObject(